trexrush/HackUTD-2021-Recivo/README.md

 Comprised of -
 - A frontend (Located in the frontend Branch)
-- A reciept proccesing OCR and backend (located in the flaskjs branch)
+- A reciept proccesing OCR and backend (located in the flask-api branch)
 - A database with API (located in the spring-objects branch)